IsaacLatta/Reverse-Proxy-Server/README.md

 ## Troubleshooting
 - If testing over a network, your firewall will likely need to be configured to allow connections on the host port, this is especially likely if the supplied port is below 1000.
 - Errors will logged in the proxy-date.log file.
+- If running with a port below 1024 or using a self signed certificate, the program will likely need to be run with root privileges.
+- Note the https option only provides https support for the listening side of the server.
+- The proxy expects the certificate and key to be in pem format.

 ## Contributions
 - If you have any suggestions or improvements, I am absolutley open to them!
 Feel free to open an issue or submit a pull request.